-Visual Man Tracking in action.
-Applying the skills of a Visual Man Tracker.
-A Search and Rescue Tracker scans the area for clues that show spoor of a lost person's trail.
+Visual Man Tracking in action: A Search and Rescue Tracker, applying ancient tracking skills, scans the area for clues that show "Spoor," or evidence, of a lost person's trail.

 What is Visual Man Tracking?